Okanjo/okanjo-docs/static/docs/marketplace/Constants.md

 `PAYMENT`
 :   `payment` - Waiting on payment to be received.
+`DISBURSEMENT`
+:   `disbursement` - Waiting on disbursement to be received.
 `SHIPPING`
 :   `shipping` – Waiting on the user or store to take action, such as marking an item as shipped or picked up.
 `REFUND`